U.S. Department of Transportation

-Goal: The goal of this effort is to develop crash modification factors (CMFs) that meet the criteria for inclusion in the Highway Safety Manual (HSM), and to promote installation of promising safety improvements (low, medium, and high cost) as standard practice and to facilitate developing practical guides for implementation.
+Goal: The goal of this effort is to identify crash modification factor (CMF) research needs, develop CMFs that meet the criteria for inclusion in the Highway Safety Manual (HSM), and promote installation of promising (low-, medium-, and high-cost) safety improvements as standard practice and to facilitate developing practical guides for implementation.
 This study will also address methodological issues with the development, application, and assessment of the quality of CMFs.

 For more information, contact: